 IRB Position Announcement

-The following five positions are available on the IRB beginning Fall 2013.
+The following four positions are available on the IRB beginning Fall 2014.
 Each position will be appointed by the Dean of the Graduate School to serve a three-year term.

 1. One regular voting member from the College of Sciences

-2. One regular voting member from the College of Business and Applied Sciences
+2. One regular voting member from the Communication Studies Department

 About the IRB